 What Are the Licensure Requirements for Becoming a PTA?

 Physical therapist assistants (PTAs) are licensed or certified in all 50 states and the District of Columbia, Puerto Rico, and the US Virgin Islands.
-States requiring licensure stipulate specific educational and examination criteria.
+All states stipulate specific educational and examination criteria.

 What is the Employment Outlook for PTAs?

-According to the Bureau of Labor Statistics, employment is expected to grow much faster than average because of increasing demand for physical therapy services.
-Job prospects for physical therapist assistants are expected to be very good.
-The American Physical Therapy Association's (APTA's) most recent data indicate an unemployment rate of 3.9 percent.
+According to the Bureau of Labor Statistics, PTA employment is expected to grow much faster than average because of increasing demand for physical therapy services.

 How Do I Become a PTA?